khimo/khimo.github.io/bli-guides/_help_drivers/Mozart.md

 Both means will prompt the user for a **pin**, which can be retrieved from the **Bang & Olufsen application** in **_Settings->Integrations_**, where a code with the format **"XXX-XXX-XXX"** can be created.

 Once the BeoCloud account is linked with the BLI, all of the NetRadio content will be available.

+## Network Considerations

+All communication between the BLI and the AV products is based on Multicast discovery (Bonjour).
+This method allows the products to be discovered on the network and addressed by their serial numbers.
+It is essential that all products are accessible on the same subnet as the BLI and that the network supports multicast discovery.

+In cases where the AV products are on different subnets (VLAN) or multicast communication is disturbed by the network, a *FIXED IP* can be used as the **address** in the Resource tab.
+It is crucial to verify your network configuration to ensure that the IP assigned to each of the AV products is fixed and exclusively assigned to that product.
+The most reliable method to achieve this is by using *DHCP reservation* on the DHCP server within the network setup.
+If you are experiencing instabilities while using the product IP as a resource address, please check that the IP is not being used by another device at the same time.

 ## Product Group